SamuelVedel/kerpad/README.md

 sudo ./kerpad -n <device_name>
 ```

+### Edge scrolling

+Kerpad also provide edge scrolling.
+Edge scrolling makes the touchpad scroll when your moving your finger at the edge of it.
+It is disable by default, but you can enable it with the `--edge-scroll` option.
+You can select with this option which side is used for scrolling, see `kerpad --help` or `man kerpad` for more details.

 ### Make it run at boot time

 If you want this program to run at system boot, you can run: